 To combat the rise of 3D printed guns, New South Wales passed a law equating possession of 3D gun files to actual possession of a 3D printed gun.
 Some of Australia’s Senate members have their doubts about 3D printed guns being an imminent threat, and that further restrictions would hinder 3D printing innovation overall.
 The country’s Green Party has been a staunch opponent to 3D printed guns, citing the growth of the technology as proof that 3D printing will be capable of producing more dangerous weapons soon.

-In 2013, New South Wales police tested out a 3D printed handgun.
-They were able to fire a bullet 17 centimeters into a standard firing block, but the plastic exploded when the bullet was discharged.
+In 2013, New South Wales police tested out a 3D printed gun.
+With this handgun, they were able to fire a bullet 17 centimeters into a standard firing block, but the plastic exploded when the bullet was discharged.

 In 2015, the county amended its firearms act to include a clause that says “A person must not possess a digital blueprint for the manufacture of a firearm on a 3D printer or on an electronic milling machine… [or face a] Maximum penalty: imprisonment for 14 years.”

 But the situation in Australia is trickier than most.
 The glaring amount of confiscated 3D printed weapons seems to be linked to the country’s strict laws, making traditional metal firearms much more difficult to come across than they are in the US.
-It’s important to note that while plastic printed guns pose a minimal risk, most Australian legislators fear the increasing accessibility and affordability of metal 3D printers will come back to haunt them.
+It’s important to note that while a plastic 3D printed gun poses a minimal risk, most Australian legislators fear the increasing accessibility and affordability of metal 3D printers will come back to haunt them.

 Contrary to Australia, the strict gun control laws in Europe have reduced the threat of 3D printed guns.
 Still, when you look at the regions that downloaded the Liberator files the most, you’ll find that most of the leading countries are located in Europe.
 During the two initial days Wilson’s infamous 3D printed gun was available online, it was downloaded the most in Spain, followed by the US, Brazil, Germany, and the United Kingdom.

 The United Kingdom has been particularly concerned with the rise of 3D printed guns, calling them a threat to national security.
-In 2013, the UK Home Office introduces stricter regulations on 3D printed guns, making it highly illegal to create, buy, or sell 3D printed guns or gun parts in Great Britain.
+In 2013, the UK Home Office introduces stricter regulations on 3D printed guns or gun parts, making it highly illegal to create, buy, or sell them in Great Britain.

-Thus far, the threat of 3D printed guns in Europe has mostly been confined to television: The Italian crime TV series Gomorra recently depicted a RepRap 3D printer being used to create a 3D printed gun.
+Thus far, the threat of 3D printed guns in Europe has mostly been confined to television.
+In the recent past, the Italian crime TV series Gomorra has depicted a RepRap 3D printer being used to create a 3D printed gun.

 The 3D printed gun controversy isn’t just restrained to the western world.
 Shortly after Wilson’s design surfaced, Japanese citizen Yoshitomo Imura designed and printed a six-shot revolver known as the ZigZag.
 The government ended up sentencing him to two years in prison for 3D printing guns and also instructing others.